eudelins/syncrypt/README.md

 # Syncrypt

+A Python script to automatically synchronized your obsidian Notes (encrypted), using GitHub.

 ## System dependencies

 `7z`, `git` and `python3` must be installed on your machine (only tested with Python 3.11.9!).